hbyio/www-pilot-pm/content/blog/version-4/index.en.md

 tag: 📦 Release
 tagColor: green
 description: New UI, real time and collaborative edition, discover the new Pilot.
+subtitle: New UI, real time and collaborative edition, discover the new Pilot.
 ---
 # New interface